-Part 1: Best Practices for Working with Young Children on the Autism Spectrum who are Nonspeaking
+Part 1: Best Practices for Working with Young Children on the Autism Spectrum Who Are Nonspeaking

-Since all behavior is a form of communication, it’s critical that teachers understand the various behaviors that are common to young children with ASD and what purpose they might serve.
+Since all behavior is a form of communication, it’s critical that teachers understand the various behaviors that are common to young children on the Autism Spectrum and what purpose they might serve.
 We will explore self-regulation and behavioral strategies as well as sensory-integration activities.
-Participants will leave with resources that support their immediate application in the classroom
+Participants will leave with resources that support their immediate application in the classroom.

 Schedule a Call